wheresvic/auto-deploy/README.md

 Auto-deploy is a web application written in Go that facilitates deployment via git web hooks.

-Given a configuration file that contains git repository details, auto-deploy creates and listens on custom urls that can be called by the git repository management system (github, gitlab, etc).
-Upon invocation of the web hook, a script is executed (as defined in the configuration).
+Given a configuration file that contains project root folders and scripts, auto-deploy creates custom urls (web hooks).
+These web hooks can be configured to be called by any git repository management system (github, gitlab, etc).
+Upon invocation of the web hook, the projects deployment script is executed (as defined in the configuration).

+Note that the deployment script is something that is provided by you and is thus not restricted to doing deployment, it can do whatever you'd like it to do.
+Auto-deploy can be thought of as a poor man's continuous deployment (CD) tool and was, in fact created in order to not have to run a heavy CI/CD installation in order to be able to use web hooks.

 See the installation section for an example configuration and deployment script.

 ## Installation

+Installation is as simple as compiling the binary (`auto-deploy.exec`) by running `make build` in the root folder.
+Thereafter either copy `config-sample.json` to `config.json` and update the contents as required before executing the binary.

-### `config.json`
+### `sample-config.json`

 ```json